 As great as the studio recording of “Go Your Own Way,” was, the live performances of the song elevated the track to become a concert favorite.
 I saw the band perform “Go Your Own Way,” at Madison Square Garden in New York City during the Rumors tour in 1977.
 The band’s performance that night in New York City of the song Go Your Own Way was utterly jaw dropping.
 The band was on fire all night, but “Go You Own Way,” was an extreme highlight of the show.
 Only one other song had a bigger impact that night on moving the crowd in a fashion that had nothing to do with rhythm or volume.
 It was a performance of a song by an artist that has become large than life in a mystical fashion that I have never seen any other rock and roll artist achieve.

 Tied in second place, is one of Stevie Nick’s most memorable compositions and performances.
-At the heart of the song “Dreams,” was Stevie Nick’s vocal performance that fueled a song based on just a simple two chord structure.
-It was a true testament to the concept that great songs do have not have to be composed of complex and substantive chordal structures.
+At the heart of the song “Dreams,” was Stevie Nick’s vocal performance that fueled a song based on just a simple two-chord structure.
+It was a true testament to the concept that great songs do not have to be composed of complex and substantive chordal structures.
 As the old blues saying goes, “Less is More,” was proven by Stevie Nicks ten times over.

 The song “Dreams,” was released on the classic 1977 Rumors album.
 It was the second single released from the album after “Go Your Own Way.”
-The single releases of “Dreams,” hit the Number One spot on the Billboard Hot 100 music charts the week of June 17th 1977.
+The single release of “Dreams,” hit the Number One spot on the Billboard Hot 100 music charts the week of June 17th 1977.
 The song sold over a million copies and is the band’s biggest selling single of their career.

 # 1 – Rhiannon